-There is a mood of hopelessness and despair among pro-EU supporters on Twitter.
+Swift originally developed as an idea and an antidote to the mood of hopelessness and despair among pro-EU supporters on Twitter.
 I collated thousands of views from my pro-EU Twitter community asking how people feel about a looming no deal Brexit – I asked them to summarise their feelings in one word.
 The word cloud art above represents those voices, the larger the word appears, the more frequently that word was used.

 Despite petitions and peaceful protests, EU supporters and anti-fascists feel ignored, overlooked and conned.
 Many people in this community are concerned that this populist Gov & Brexit will be devastating for the UK, and are worried when seeing a surge in right wing behaviour, bigotry, racism, xenophobia, and intolerance.
 Worryingly there are many parallels between the UK in 2020 and the rise of fascism from throughout history.
+Swift gives everyone a voice, an outlet to express their concerns and talk about how to find a positive way forward.

 - The Climate Change emergency